Elevation Certificates For Flood Insurance Explained: What Are They and Who Needs One?

 Whether your insurer requires an elevation certificate or not, it might be helpful to know if an elevation certificate already exists for your home or property.
 Check first with your local floodplain manager.
 They are responsible for updating flood maps in your area and may already have one on file.
 Subsequently, property developers or your home’s previous owner may be able to provide one for you.

-As we mentioned earlier, obtaining an elevation certificate can be expensive and burdensome, with costs beginning at $200 and potentially costing thousands.
+As we mentioned earlier, obtaining an elevation certificate can be expensive and burdensome, potentially costing hundreds or thousands of dollars.
 The total cost depends on factors like the structure, location and whether the building is residential or commercial.
 If your home or property doesn’t already have an elevation certificate, a state-licensed surveyor, engineer or certified architect would have to visit to your property and verify the elevation information to be used on the EC.

 Obtaining a private flood insurance policy through FloodPrice.com doesn’t require an elevation certificate.
 So, if you’re looking for commercial, residential or excess flood insurance with fair and affordable premiums – without the hassle of obtaining an elevation certificate – look no further than FloodPrice.com.